kevinMudenge/doodles/what'sweather/readme.md

 # what's weather
 A simple weather app with real time data retrieval courtesy of openweather.org api and flagsapi.

-## introduction

-I will not improve or review, It served as html/css/js training and grounds for implementation of things learnt specifically in js.

 ## languages